 Will there be a pre-race Expo?
 Do we have to pick up packets at the Expo?
 Is there race day pickup?

-Our pre-race Expo will take place at the Jackson Marriott from 3:00 p.m. to 7:00 p.m. on Thursday and 9:00 a.m. to 7:00 p.m. on Friday.
+Our pre-race Expo will take place at the Jackson Convention Center from Thursday 3:00pm to 6:00pm and 11:00 a.m. to 7:00 p.m. on Friday.
 Vendors from around the country will have running gear and accessories and several local vendors will have Blues music-related items.
 Expo packet pickup is strongly encouraged.
 Limited race day packet pickup will begin at 6:00 a.m., in the Mississippi Museum of Art lobby, for runners whose travel plans prevent them from attending the Expo.
 Advance arrangements are required for race day pickup.
-Runners may send a proxy* for Expo packet pickup. *Proxy must present a signed and notarized waiver from the registered participant at time of pick up.
+Runners may send a proxy* for Expo packet pickup. *Proxy must present a signed waiver from the registered participant at time of pick up.

 Expo hours are: